SixArm/mast-cell-help/src/build.md

 * Periodic check-ups with your healthcare provider are essential to monitor your asthma control, adjust treatment as needed, and review your asthma action plan.

 It's important to work closely with a healthcare provider, often an allergist or pulmonologist, to determine the most appropriate treatment plan tailored to your specific asthma severity and triggers.
 Consistent medication use, adherence to your asthma action plan, and lifestyle management can help you achieve good asthma control and minimize the impact of asthma on your daily life.

+# Histamine intolerance

+Histamine intolerance is a condition in which an individual experiences a variety of symptoms in response to the consumption of foods or other substances that contain histamine or trigger the release of histamine in the body.

+Histamine is a naturally occurring compound involved in various physiological processes, including immune responses and the regulation of stomach acid.
+However, some people may have difficulty metabolizing and tolerating histamine, leading to symptoms when histamine levels in the body become elevated.

+Causes:

+* Histamine intolerance can be caused by various factors.
+It may result from a deficiency or dysfunction of the enzyme diamine oxidase (DAO), which is responsible for breaking down histamine in the digestive system.
+Other factors that can contribute to histamine intolerance include genetic predisposition, certain medical conditions, and the use of medications that interfere with histamine metabolism.

+Symptoms:

+Symptoms of histamine intolerance can vary from person to person and may include:
+        Headaches
+        Skin rashes or hives
+        Digestive problems (abdominal pain, bloating, diarrhea)
+        Runny or stuffy nose
+        Sneezing
+        Asthma-like symptoms
+        Flushing
+        Irregular heartbeat
+        Anxiety or panic attacks
+    Symptoms usually occur shortly after consuming histamine-rich foods or beverages.

+3. Management:

+    The primary management approach for histamine intolerance is dietary modification.
+This may involve avoiding or limiting histamine-rich foods and beverages.
+    Some individuals with histamine intolerance may also benefit from taking diamine oxidase (DAO) supplements, which can help break down histamine in the digestive system.
+    If an underlying medical condition or medication is contributing to histamine intolerance, addressing those factors may be necessary.

+It's important to consult with a healthcare provider if you suspect histamine intolerance or if you experience persistent symptoms.
+They can help assess your condition, recommend appropriate dietary changes, and, if needed, explore additional diagnostic tests and treatment options to manage your symptoms effectively.

 # Low-histamine diet